Subscribe to updates

 Open Council Network is an independent organisation.
 We report on West Midlands Combined Authority and are not the council.
 About us

-The Overview & Scrutiny Committee of the West Midlands Combined Authority (WMCA) met on Monday 30 March 2026 to discuss a range of significant issues impacting the region.
-Key topics included addressing systemic barriers to housing regeneration, updates on the WMCA Homelessness Taskforce, progress on the Connect to Work programme, and the West Midlands Investment Zone.
-The committee also reviewed the Remediation Acceleration Plan for building safety in the West Midlands.
+The Overview & Scrutiny Committee of the West Midlands Combined Authority met on Monday 30 March 2026 to discuss a range of significant issues.
+Key topics scheduled for consideration included addressing systemic barriers to housing-led regeneration, an update on the WMCA Homelessness Taskforce, and progress on the Connect to Work programme.
+The committee was also set to receive updates on the West Midlands Investment Zone and the Building Safety Remediation Acceleration Plan.

 WMCA Homelessness Taskforce Update